harshityadav95/harshityadav95.github.io/_posts/timeline/2024-06-29-Car-Buying-Experience-2024.md

 - Social media worked , one mail chain and got a test drive for Punch EV LR

 #### Pros
-- The Ride comfort in front seats
+- The Ride comfort in front seats , armrest on both the sides for driver
 - Performance in the Sports mode , drove 0-120 was just awesome
 - Camera Integreation and views avaialble and soft touch buttons for essential feature on console is huge advantage
 - Build quality and visibility compared to nexon